asyaharoyan/stronger/README.md

 Validating my nutrition.html on validator.w3.org, found that I need to remove border="0" from iframe as HTML5 does not support it.
 Fixed.

+Validating my nutrition.html on validator.w3.org, found that div can not be a direct child of a dl list.
+Made the div as a parent.
+The error is fixed.

 Validating my nutrition.html on validator.w3.org, found that I forgot to remove one [ i ] tag from header on line 121.
 FIxed.

 ## Unfixed bugs